 Today I go to Training Centre TRANSMANAGER and meet the workshop participants for the first time.
 Mostly we spend the time introducing ourselves to each other and talking about what our various expectations are for these sessions.
 I describe my background and experience in some detail and there are a couple of questions to the effect of: Since you dont seem to be an engineer, or any kind of an expert, how will you be able to tell us anything?
 As I have asked myself the same question many times, I have a variety of answers ready and they seem content to sit back and see how I do.

 our trucks along and they are quite fascinated by them.

-I also show them pictures of the winter roads and try to explain what it
+I also show them pictures of our winter road operation and try to explain what it

 involves.
 They are very interested and it

 isnt totally foreign because there is winter road freight in parts of

 After the session, I walk for